jiwenxing/quotesbot/README.md

 ## Running the spiders

+First of all, install scrapy

+    $ pip install scrapy

+if followed error occurs, run `pip install pypiwin32` to install the module

+    > no module named win32api

+and deal with this error below by installing [`Visual C++ 2015 Build Tools`](http://landinghub.visualstudio.com/visual-cpp-build-tools)

+    > Microsoft Visual C++ 14.0 is required

-You can run a spider using the `scrapy crawl` command, such as:
+Now you can run a spider using the `scrapy crawl` command, such as:

     $ scrapy crawl toscrape-css